 The environmental remediation sale(s) will be conducted in accordance with Section 2905(e) of the Defense Base Closure and Realignment Act of 1990 (BRAC law), as amended by Section 2908 of the National Defense Authorization Act for Fiscal Year 1994.
-Section 2905(e) states that subject to Section 120(h) of CERCLA, the Secretary of Defense "may enter into an agreement to transfer by deed real property or facilities....with any person who agrees to perform all environmental restoration, waste management, and environmental compliance activities that are required for the property or facilities under Federal and State laws, administrative decisions, agreements (including schedules and milestones), and concurrences" and that if the costs of all environmental restoration, waste management of the property or facilities must agree to pay the difference between the fair market value and such costs.
+Section 2905(e) states that subject to Section 120(h) of CERCLA, the Secretary of Defense "may enter into an agreement to transfer by deed real property or facilities....with any person who agrees to perform all environmental restoration, waste management, and environmental compliance activities that are required for the property or facilities under Federal and State laws, administrative decisions, agreements (including schedules and milestones), and concurrences" and that if the costs of all environmental restoration, waste management, and environmental compliance activities are lower than the fair market value of the property or facilities, the recipient of the property or facilities must agree to pay the difference between the fair market value and such costs.
 The Navy would provide environmental "due diligence" and "all appropriate inquiry" information in invitations for bid for the Sale Property parcel(s).
-Bidders would propose a purchase price based on the fair market value of the property less the environmental liability costs, with the purchaser agreeing to take over the Navy's cleanup obligations via an enforceable third party consent order with EPA.
+Bidders would propose a purchase price based on the fair market value of the property costs, with the purchaser agreeing to take over the Navy's cleanup obligations via an enforceable third party consent order with EPA.